 Once you land in St. Thomas you will take a taxi from the airport to the ferry terminal in Charlotte Amalie (aprox.
 10 min).
 There are multiple companies that operate water ferries to then transport you on a scenic and relaxing 45 minute trip across to either Road Town or West End Tortola.
 Ferry schedules from St Thomas may vary by day and season, so its best to ask us as we help you with your travel plans.

 Please note that the last ferry from St. Thomas to Tortola usually runs at around 4:30/5pm.
-Make sure that your flight arrives in time for the transfer to Charlotte Amalie (approximately 10 minutes) / Red Hook (approximately 45 minutes) to make the last ferry.
-Otherwise you can plan to spend an evening in St. Thomas and catch the ferry the following morning.
+Make sure that your flight arrives in time for the transfer to Charlotte Amalie (approximately 10 minutes) or Red Hook (approximately 45 minutes) to make the last ferry.
+Otherwise you can plan to spend an evening in St. Thomas and then catch the ferry to Tortola the following morning.

 Private Water Taxi